-Qwa3 - Till (Wolf Creek or Alburnett Formations) Generally 3 to 55 meters (10 to 180 feet) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett Formations with or without a thin loess mantle (Peoria Formation-less than 2 meters or 6.6 feet) or thin loamy sediment mantle (unamed erosion surface sediment) may overlie intervening clayey Farmdale/ Sangamon Geosol.
+Qwa3 - Till (Wolf Creek or Alburnett Formations) Generally three to fifty-five meters (10 to 180 feet) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett Formations with or without a loess/eolian sand mantle (Peoria Formation) or thin loamy sediment mantle (unamed erosion surface sediment) may overlie intervening clayey Farmdale/ Sangamon Geosol.
 This mapping unit can be buried by unnamed erosion surface sediments, loess or alluvium and is shown only in the cross-section.